prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 Receivers also MAY impose limits on the number and length of labels, but this is receiver-specific and is out of the scope of this document.

+Whilst [Federation](https://prometheus.io/docs/prometheus/latest/federation/) relies upon an `instance` label with an empty value this is strictly an internal use case.
+Everything else MUST adhere to the `MUST NOT contain any empty label names or values` requirement above.

 #### Samples and Histogram Samples

 <!---